ARM-software/arm-trusted-firmware/docs/process/contributing.rst

       include the documentation changes within the single commit.

 -  Please test your changes.
 As a minimum, ensure that Linux boots on the Foundation FVP.
-See :ref:`user_guide_run_fvp` for more information.
+See :ref:`Arm Fixed Virtual Platforms (FVP)` for more information.
 For more extensive testing, consider running the `TF-A Tests`_ against your patches.

 Submitting Changes
 ------------------